2951 West 38th Street

 How do I qualify for the Porreco Promise funding?

-All Erie County residents qualify for the Porreco Promise up to $1,500 per semester.
-To receive the full amount, students must be enrolled full time in the certificate or degree programs and complete a FAFSA application.
+All Erie County residents qualify for the Porreco Promise up to $1,670 per semester.
+To receive the full amount, students must be enrolled full time in the certificate or degree programs offered at the Porreco College and complete a FAFSA application.
 Part-time students enrolled in a Porreco College certificate or degree program and taking a minimum of 6 credits will be eligible for a prorated award based on the number of credits being taken.
 All grant aid will be calculated prior to the promise being awarded.
+All transfer or reinstated students will be eligible for the Porreco Promise for their first semester regardless of prior academic performance.

 Can I receive a Porreco Promise grant if I’m attending Porreco College part time?